HimanshuGoel/my-full-stack-learning-app/INTERVIEW_QUESTIONS.md

 - Have you mentored team members?

-- What is UX, some of its best practices or anti-patterns?

-- Application security best practices or OWASP top 10? - CSP, Cross-site scripting, Broken Authentication, Sensitive data exposure, Security Misconfiguration

-- Complex problem they have worked upon?
+- Recent complex problem they have worked upon?

 - Any new technology, how you will learn?